 Become part of the next generation of convervationists through environmental education, preservation and service.

-Lend your knowledge and expertise to our students as a one-on-one tutor.
+Lend your knowledge and expertise to participants as a one-on-one tutor.
 Tutors must be able to dedicate two hours per week for a minimum of twelve weeks.
 In addition, a one hour training session is required.
 Tutors are needed anytime between 9am and 4:30pm Monday through Thursday.

 American YouthWorks helps facilitate several individual volunteer days throughout the year, including the Martin Luther King, Jr. Day of Service, National Trails Day, National Public Lands Day, and more.
 Keep checking our website for upcoming individual volunteer day opportunities.

-Share your career path and experience with a group of our students.
-Guest speakers inspire and inform our participants about various career fields.
+Share your career path and experience with a group of participants.
+Guest speakers inspire and inform about various career fields.

-Mentors partner with a YouthBuild student for one year to provide guidance and support as they complete the program and launch their career.
+Mentors partner with a YouthBuild Austin participant for one year to provide guidance and support as they complete the program and launch their career.

 American YouthWorks has regular needs for building upkeep and repair.
 Donate your skills to improve our campus!

 Professional or amateur photographers are encouraged to assist in taking photos of American YouthWorks service days, projects, and events.